Our research

 Examines PHC nurses’ experiences building trust and collaboration while managing suspected child abuse in New Zealand.

-Pregnant during emergencies
+Pregnant during natural disasters

 Uses mixed methods to explore pregnant people’s and health professionals’ emergency experiences to improve mental health support.